datastax-demos/contributing/README.md

 done
 ```

-* Use this loop, or similar loop to wait for the native transport to start.
+* Use this loop, or similar loop, to wait for the native transport to start.

 ```bash
 cqlsh -f schema.cql ${IP}